spaceconcordia/SpacecraftSoftware/README.md

 target can be either `qemu` or `arietta` and mode can be either `debug` or `release`.
 To build the unit tests, run the command `make target=<target>
 mode=<mode> test`.
 (Presently this does not work as the unit testing framework has yet to be integrated with the toolchain.)
+If the target is not specified, the packages are built for the local machine; consequently, the Linux OS need not be built nor should the emulator be run.
+In this case, package executables will be found in their associated project directory.

+Finally, to build the Linux OS, run the command `make target=<target> build`.
+This step requires that the target be specified.
-Finally, to build the Linux OS, run the command `make target=<target> build`. **Note that it will take approximately one hour to build the OS.** Subsequent invokations of `make` will not need to rebuild the entire OS and so will take much less time.
+**Note that it will take approximately one hour to build the OS.** Subsequent invokations of `make` will not need to rebuild the entire OS and so will take much less time.
 Further note that the build output will be in your home directory.
 This is because most developers will be compiling this project in a shared folder inside our Vagrant environment, and the Linux kernel cannot be built in a shared folder.

 To run the emulator, simply execute the `qemu.sh` script with `./qemu.sh`.
 After some generic boot messages, you will be prompter for login information.
 The